anotherArka/Idris-Number-Theory/README.md

 properties_of_divisibility - basic properties of divisibility

+coProductType - definition of coProductType

+congruence - my definition of congruence.
+Which is just an explicit version of cong in idris

+difference - definition of difference between two natural numbers along with useful properties

+total_Gcd - a total definition of the Gcd function which just gives the gcd of two natural numbers.

-myGcd- Trying to give a total definition of Gcd which gives the gcd of two numbers along with the proof that the result is correct.
-I have given one definition using Euclid's algorithm which Idris is not accepting as total.
+myGcd- Total definition of Gcd which gives the gcd of two numbers along with the proof that the result is correct.